HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 lot of forms, but one ubiquitous example is that of a _topology_
 $\tau \subseteq \mathcal{P}(X)$.

-Then if you want to work with spaces, you have to constantly say explicitly what topology you're working with.
-After all, there's _lots_ of topologies you can put on $X \times Y$, and we need to make sure we choose the _right one_ to act like the product of the _spaces_ $(X,\tau)$ and $(Y,\sigma)$.
+Then if you want to work with spaces, you have to constantly keep track of what topology you're working with.
+For example, there's _lots_ of topologies you can put on $X \times Y$, and we need to make sure we choose the _right one_ to act like the product of the _spaces_ $(X,\tau)$ and $(Y,\sigma)$.

-Nowadays the "right" topology is usually obvious[^4], but this is only because we're able to stand on the shoulders of countless 20th century mathematicians!
+Nowadays the "right" topology is usually "obvious[^4]", but this is only because we're able to stand on the shoulders of countless 20th century mathematicians!
 I think most people would be hard-pressed to come up with, say, the [compact-open topology][28] if they hadn't seen it before!